any-docs/css/content/guides/conditional_rules/container_scroll-state_queries/index.md

 }
 ```

 We want to enable the `<section>` elements to be queried.
-Specifically, we want to test whether the `<section>` elements are in the process of snapping to their container, so we denote them as scroll-state query containers by setting a {{cssxref("container-type")}} value of `scroll-state` on them.
-We also give them a {{cssxref("container-name")}}, which isn't strictly necessary, but will be useful if our code gets more complex later and we have multiple scroll-state query containers that we want to target with different queries.
+Specifically, we want to test whether the `<section>` elements are in the process of snapping to their container, so we denote them as scroll-state query containers by setting a `container-type` value of `scroll-state` on them.
+We also give them a `container-name`, which isn't strictly necessary, but will be useful if our code gets more complex later and we have multiple scroll-state query containers that we want to target with different queries.

 ```css live-sample___snapped
 section {